devuri/devuri/README.md

 #### Hi there
 I'm a software engineer, I use open source tools and technologies to create great user experiences.
-I am the lead developer at Zip Technologies Ltd.

-When I am not coding or building up my skills, I am making music or exploring my interests in music production or photography.
 <!--
 **devuri/devuri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->